Which Ear Plugs are Best?

 You will only find a high decibel noise rating such as 32db NRR in a soft foam, disposable earplug.
 All reusable earplugs are made of a soft (medical grade) silicone but unfortunately do not offer as high a NRR as a foam earplug.

-What are the Benefits of Silicone Reusable Ear Plugs
+Benefits of Silicone Reusable Ear Plugs

 - They are reusable!